StackVista/stackstate-docs/configure/topology/tagging.md

      **Note**: A tag can't end with a colon, for example `tag:`
 2. Tags can be **up to 200 characters** long and support Unicode.
 3. Tags are converted to lowercase.
-Therefore, `CamelCase` tags are not recommended.
+Therefore, `CamelCase` tags aren't recommended.
 4. A tag can be in the format `value` or `<KEY>:<VALUE>`.
 For optimal functionality, **we recommend constructing tags in the `<KEY>:<VALUE>` format.** Commonly used tag keys are `env`, `instance`, and `name`.
 The key always precedes the first colon of the global tag definition, for example:

    | Tag | Key | Value |